Enveloppe/mkdocs-publisher-template/README.md

 To edit the logo and the favicon, first put the chosen file in `assets/logo`, and change `logo` and `favicon` :
 1. `logo: assets/meta/logo_name.png`
 2. `favicon: assets/meta/favicon.png`

-You can customize :
+3. In order to properly work with SEO, also edit the `extra` with `SEO: 'assets/meta/LOGO_SEO.png'` You can customize :
 - Font
 - Color scheme, palette, icons